101012skim/MusicPlayer/README.md

 ## Used libraries
 This project uses the following open source libraries.

+### AndroidX Libraries
+Copyright (c) 2005-2019, The Android Open Source Project

+Licensed under the Apache License, Version 2.0 (the "License");
+you may not use this file except in compliance with the License.
+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.

-### Android Support Library
+### Material Components for Android
-Copyright (c) 2005-2014, The Android Open Source Project
+Copyright (c) 2005-2019, The Android Open Source Project

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.